-This report also answers to the request of fulfilling the Duty of Disclosure set out in the Annex 2 to the Danish Executive Order on Capital Adequacy; cf. Executive Order no. 2155 of 3 December 2020 and the Danish Financial Business Act FIL.
-The principle of proportionality means that the ICAAP framework and methodology should take into consideration the belonging of Ekspres Bank to the BNP Paribas Group, be adapted to the size of Ekspres Bank, and the complexity of its activities.
+This report also answers to the request of the Danish FSA to prepare an ICAAP report, as required by the Duty of Disclosure set out in the Annex 2 to the Danish Executive Order on Capital Adequacy; cf. Executive Order no. 2155 of 3 December 2020 and the Danish Financial Business Act FIL.

+This document takes into account the principle of proportionality, implying that the ICAAP framework and methodology should take into consideration the belonging of Ekspres Bank to the BNP Paribas Group, be adapted to the size of Ekspres Bank and the complexity of its activities.